The following instructions are designed to assist you in migrating mail from Google Vault.

 Selecting a star next to any specific user or users will prioritize their migration.
 When a migration starts, threads will be assigned to any starred user so that their migration can start immediately.

-At this point you can choose what to migrate for each user, when migrating from Google Vault you can migrate mail
+At this point you can choose what to migrate for each user, when migrating from Google Vault, you can migrate Classic Chat [as mail], Drive and Gmail only.

 Enter your user's full email address within the Export Name field.
-If you have already created your G Suite users then you will just need to enter their username.
+If you have already created your Google Workspace users, then you will just need to enter their username.

 Select how much mail to migrate